WladimirSidorenko/RSTTool/README.md

 elementary discourse units in that answer.

-After loading an input file with discussions (cf. Section [Input Format][]), you should see the first message of the first discussion in <tt>Answer Text Editor</tt>.
+After loading an input file with discussions (cf. Section [Input Format](#input-format)), you should see the first message of the first discussion in <tt>Answer Text Editor</tt>.
 There you can annotate the boundaries of its discourse segments.
 Since this message is typically not an answer to any other message in your file, <tt>Refererence Text Viewer</tt> will remain empty by that time.

-Once you have annotated the segments of the message in <tt>Answer Text Editor</tt> (cf. Section [Answer Text Editor][] for description), you can construct an RST tree of these segments using <tt>RST Editor</tt>.
+Once you have annotated the segments of the message in <tt>Answer Text Editor</tt> (cf. Section [Answer Text Editor](#answer-text-editor) for description), you can construct an RST tree of these segments using
-In order to link two nodes, you simply need to click one of them, and then make a second click on the node which you are going to connect to.
+<tt>RST Editor</tt>.
+In order to link two nodes, you simply need to
+click one of them, and then make a second click on the node which you are going to connect to.
 After that, a context menu will be offered asking you whether the first node should be linked as a nucleus or a satellite, or, probably, as a part of a multinucleus relation.
 Once you have chosen the linkage type, you can choose a particular relation for that link in another menu.

 To proceed to the next message, you simply need to click the button
 <tt>Next Message</tt> in the middle part of the window.
 If your